-- Every employee is provided with clear written guidelines detailing: - what information is to be kept confidential - what confidential information they may have in order to fulfil their responsibilities and how this information may be accessed. - who has a legal right to know particular information - Confidential conversations that staff have with parents, or the SHP Supervisor or SHP Team

-- Leader has with staff members, will be conducted quietly away from others. - Personal forms and information must be stored securely and not accessible to non-authorised persons (children/parents/carers). - Information about staff members will be accessed only by the SHP Team Leader, the individual staff member concerned or administration staff if authorised by the Team Leader. - All matters discussed at SHP meetings must be treated as confidential. - No member of staff may give information on matters relating to children to anyone other than the custodial parent/guardian when that information has been obtained in the course of employment at the service.
+- Every employee is provided with clear written guidelines detailing: - what information is to be kept confidential - what confidential information they may have in order to fulfil their responsibilities and how this information may be accessed. - who has a legal right to know particular information - Confidential conversations that staff have with parents, or the SHP Supervisor or SHP Team Leader has with staff members, will be conducted quietly away from others. - Personal forms and information must be stored securely and not accessible to non-authorised persons (children/parents/carers). - Information about staff members will be accessed only by the SHP Team Leader, the individual staff member concerned or administration staff if authorised by the Team Leader. - All matters discussed at SHP meetings must be treated as confidential. - No member of staff may give information on matters relating to children to anyone other than the custodial parent/guardian when that information has been obtained in the course of employment at the service.
 However, staff must give such information to a court of law if subpoenaed to do so.
-Notwithstanding these requirements, confidential information may be exchanged in the normal course of work with other staff members at the service and may be given to the management, when it is needed for the proper operation of the service and the wellbeing of users and staff. - Members of staff, educators and administration staff will give information to Department of Education and Children's Education and Care Assurance professionals (Children's Services Assessors) upon request, unless that child/family is under protection from the Australian Federal Police, in which case permission must be sought prior by the Australian Federal Police. - Staff will protect the privacy and confidentiality of other staff members by not relating personal information about another staff member to anyone, either within or outside the service. - Students/people on work experience/volunteers will not discuss staff/children or families at the service outside the service, nor will they ever use family names in oral, recorded or tutorial information.
+Notwithstanding these requirements, confidential information may be exchanged in the normal course of work with other staff members at the service and may be given to the management, when it is needed for the proper operation of the service and the wellbeing of users and staff. - Members of staff, educators and administration staff will give information to Department of Education and Children's Education and Care Assurance professionals (Children's Services Assessors) upon request, unless that child/family is under protection from the Australian Federal Police, in which case permission must be sought prior by the Australian Federal Police. - Staff will protect the privacy and confidentiality of other staff members by not relating personal information about another staff member to anyone, either within or outside the service.